xebialabs-community/xl-ci-tool/README.md

 ## Requirements ##

 * **XL Release 7.5+** or **XL Deploy 7.5+**
-* Note: only tested with internal (Derby) and MySql repositories
+* Note: only tested with internal (Derby), MySql and Postgres repositories

 ---